vigneshr97/Lane-Detection/Project 3 - Traffic Sign Classifier/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+LeNet architecture was chosen and a few modifications were made:
+* Since LeNet was developed for Character recognition which is almost similar to a traffic sign classification problem, the same architecture was chosen with a few modifications
+* Another fully connected layer with RELU was added and dropout was introduced in both the layers to prevent overfitting
+* An extra fully connected layer was added and it was observed to perform better.
+* Adam optimizer was chosen as it performed better in previous experiences (including behavioral cloning project).
+The Stochastic Gradient descent is believed to improve slower than the Adam optimizer

 My final model consisted of the following layers:

 | Layer         		|     Description	        					|